cs4s/ps-2017/day1/visual_programming/index.md

 We recommend you start with the *Introduction to Scratch* tutorial before completing the *Making Cookie Bird* tutorial, both of which are linked below.

+## Extra Activities

+If you complete the two main tutorials before the session finishes, you may like to explore some of the materials provided by [Code Club](http://projects.codeclubworld.org/en-GB/){:target="_blank"} and on [Google's CS First](https://www.cs-first.com/materials){:target="_blank"} website.

+Code Club Australia have also created a [website that maps how Code Club resources align with the Australian Curriculum - Digital Technologies content descriptors](https://codeclubau.org/curriculum/overview.html){:target="_blank"}, with a focus on the Stages 2 and 3 content descriptors.

 ## Files

 - [Visual Programming with Scratch Presentation (PDF presentation)](presentation/presentation.pdf){:target="_blank"}